 or buy Kindle version for .99c on Amazon

 “This collection of writings shows what a brilliant mind Pyotr had – quirky, original and deep thinking.
-I am honored to have had him as my translator and delighted to read here more of his written legacy.
+I am honoured to have had him as my translator and delighted to read here more of his written legacy.
 This collection offers us a sample of the tremendous breadth of interests that he held.
-His stories demonstrate his great humanity, his humor, his warm heart and his unique world view.
+His stories demonstrate his great humanity, his humour, his warm heart and his unique worldview.
 I commend them to you with the friendly warning that you will see the world a little differently after reading them.”

 Conflict Resolution Network (CRN)

 Бесплатно скачать книгу Приговорен к расстрелу Петра Патрушева

 «Книга Петра Патрушева необычайна. Ее сюжет – это вызов, брошенный человеком целой системе жизни, бедной, искусственной и лживой, поединок, в котором человек победил. И его победа тем более важна для всех и каждого, что за ней не стоит никакая политическая сила или идеология – а лишь данное от природы право личности на собственный выбор судьбы.» Виталий Шенталинский, писатель, автор «Рабы Свободы», «Донос на Сократа».

 Цель книги Выиграть Может Каждый — помочь прийти к положительному восприятию конфликта, а не уйти от него или подавить его. Эта книга поможет вам добиться ваших целей, рассматривая конфликт как творческую возможность. Успешное разрешение конфликта высвобождает энергию, приносит радость и чувство удовлетворения.